 specialized brushes for dusting.
 The best also can rotate or angle to clean

 Of course, a handheld vacuum won't be suitable for

 all cleaning jobs.
 Most people need a good upright vacuum, which we cover in

 our separate report on vacuum cleaners, for whole-house cleaning and

 digging deep to pull dirt and debris out of pile carpet.
 Canister vacuums use slender wands that can reach farther into tight spaces, like under beds,

 while stick vacuums are great to have around for maintaining a hardwood

 or tile floor on a day-to-day basis, or for cleaning up spot messes without

-having to stoop.
-If you need something a bit more heavy-duty, see our wet dry vac report for a top portable option.
+if you need something a bit more heavy-duty, see our wet dry vacuum report for some top portable options.